Table of Contents

 For the aioli

-• In a blender, combine all the ingredients excluding the oil.
+• In a blender, combine the egg, lemon juice, Dijon mustard, garlic, salt, and black pepper.
 Blend to combine, 10 seconds.
-With the blender running, slowly drizzle in the oil in a steady stream until the mixture becomes thick.
-Pour into an airtight container and place in refrigerator until ready to use.
+With the blender running, slowly drizzle in the neutral oil in a steady stream until the mixture becomes thick.
+Pour into an airtight container and place in the refrigerator until ready to use.

 For the chard

-• Heat oil in a 10-inch skillet over medium heat.
+• Heat olive oil in a 10-inch skillet over medium heat.
 Add the onion and salt.
 Sauté until soft and slightly brown, 4-6 minutes.
 Remove the leaves from the ribs of the Swiss chard.
 Dice the ribs and sauté until softened, 5 minutes.
 Add the red pepper flakes.
 Chop the remaining chard leaves and sauté until wilted and the liquid has cooked off, 7-8 minutes.
-Remove from the heat and set aside.
+Remove from the heat and stir in the lemon juice.

 To assemble